 How to Clean and Slice Leeks

-Learn to clean and slice leeks, removing dirt and debris from the inner layers and slicing into rings or thin strips.
-Clear photo tutorial.
+Learn to clean and slice leeks.
+Easily remove dirt and debris from the inner layers, then slice into rings or thin strips, julienne cut.
+Easy photo and video tutorial.

 - Whole leeks